mndk0076/mndk0076.github.io/README.md

 ### 3.1.5 Mechanical Assembly & Power Up
 By now, you have acquired all the parts you are ready to start doing mechanical assembly.
 It's extremely easy from here onwards since this guide a shortchut to the finishline.

 You should now have the following: a Raspberry Pi, a USB Webcam, a MicroUSB power source and A MicroSD Card (8GB or higher).
 The starter kit's MicroSD card comes with pre-loaded Raspbian.iso so all you have to do is install it.
-If it doens't then it can downloaded from the Raspberry Pi website and copied on the MicroSD via a card reader (also included in the starter kit).
+If it does not then it can be downloaded from the Raspberry Pi website and copied on the MicroSD via a card reader (also included in the starter kit).
 Insert the flash card into Raspberry Pi.

 Begin by connecting power, HDMI and a keyboard and mouse and the USB Webcam to the Raspberry Pi.
 Also connect your PCB to  the Raspberry Pi.
-After it boots to the desktop, use **sudo apt-get update** on the commandline terminal to update the Raspbian to the latest version.
+After it boots to the desktop, use **sudo apt-get update** on the command line terminal to update the Raspbian to the latest version.
 Then use **sudo apt-get dist-upgrade** to upgrade all the installed packages.
 These commands require internet (ethernet or wifi) to download the updates.

 That's it for the assembly.